apple-fritter/flowmark/README.md

 quote marks around regular text.

 This feature is enabled with the `--smartquotes` flag or the `--auto` convenience flag.

+### Ellipsis Support

+There is a similar feature for converting `...` to an ellipsis character `…` when it appears to be appropriate (i.e., not in code blocks and when adjacent to words or punctuation).

+This feature is enabled with the `--ellipses` flag or the `--auto` convenience flag.

 ## Frontmatter Support